The Best Men’s Winter Coats

 To prevent adding any extra bulk to this thicker style, look for seam pockets with zip closures at the sides.

 // Shop the Best Puffers for Men //

 SG Says: Named for the “Pije” coat worn by the Dutch Navy, the peacoat is easily identifiable by its double-breasted buttons.

-Ready to upgrade with your winter wardrobe?
-A member of Team SG is ready to create your perfect shopping plan.
+A member of Team SG is ready to create your perfect style plan!